-Items recommended as USEFUL for a Mariners' Routeing Guide concern subjects of importance to safe navigation in a particular geographic area on which information would be helpful to the mariner and its collection in a single document (the MRG) would facilitate its use.
+Items recommended as USEFUL for a Mariners' Routeing Guide concern subjects of importance to safe navigation in a particular geographic area on which information would be helpful to the mariner and its collection in an MRG would facilitate its use.
 Not all items will be applicable to all geographic areas considered by such guides, and the relative importance of the items will vary between geographic areas.
 USEFUL items should be reviewed for each geographic area and those deemed of higher priority should be included in the guide whenever space permits.